-Barnabas Mwindula is a motivated young man.
-The 21-year-old is one of six children born to a tailor and housewife.
-Barnabas is currently pursuing a diploma in electronic engineering at Zambia Air Services Training Institute.
-He plans on becoming a technician.
-Financial difficulties led Barnabas to RecycloCraftz when he heard about it from a friend who is also involved in the project.
-Now he is able to earn enough money to purchase food and books for his schooling.
-Though his father sponsors his studies, he sometimes needs to supplement his finances.
-Barnabas’ income allows him to live more independently.
+Barnabas Mwindula is a motivated 25-year-old young man.
+He grew up as one of six children born to a tailor and homemaker.
+After completing Grade 12 he pursued a diploma in electronic engineering at Zambia Air Services Training Institute.
+Financial shortfalls led Barnabas to RecycloCraftz when he heard about it from a friend who was also involved in the project.
+He was able to earn enough money to purchase food and books for his schooling.
+After three years of study, an unknown classmate stole a copy of the final exam and the school refused to graduate ANY of the students.
+Without recourse, he returned home five hours to the north and entered school again for another three years, then graduated successfully.
+In 2017 he returned to Lusaka, became the trusted, encouraging Project Manager for RecycloCraftz and moved into the ministry center house.
+He also assumed leadership roles at church.

 Beatrice Banda is 52 years old, married, has five children ranging in age from 15 to 24, three stepchildren ages 27, 30 and 32 years old.
 She and her husband are also raising her 15-year-old niece and 12-year-old nephew who are double orphans.
 She attends the University Seventh Day Adventist Church.